whitmanarchive/whitman-LG_1855_variorum/README.md

 ## Statics Assets

-A number of pages which need to be generated statically are in the source/assets folder, including main.html, reviews.html, and comparison_viewer.html (along with required JS and CSS files).
-If pages need to be regenerated from the, please note that the corresponding html files must be moved out of output/[environment]/html into source/assets and renamed accordingly. main.html is generated as ppp.01879 and reviews.html is generated as ppp.01880.
+A number of pages which need to be generated statically are in the source/assets folder, including main.html, reviews.html, and comparison_viewer.html and other html files.
+There are folders for css, js, the iiif manifest, (static) images, juxta files (for the comparison viewer), Mirador and other vendor.
+Files need to be in the proper place in the file hierarchy so that they can be loaded by the static html pages.
+If pages need to be regenerated from the xml (with `post -x html`), please note that the corresponding html files must be moved out of output/[environment]/html into source/assets and renamed accordingly. main.html is generated as ppp.01879 and reviews.html is generated as ppp.01880.

 ### Development vs Production